 Copyright holders use Content ID to easily identify and manage their content on YouTube.
 Videos uploaded to YouTube are scanned against a database of files that have been submitted to us by content owners.
 When Content ID identifies a match between your video and a file in this database, it applies the policy chosen by the content owner.

-On clicking the link or symbol, you will see a screen like the one below:
+Upon selecting, you will see a screen like the one below:

 THINGS TO CONSIDER BEFORE DISPUTING A CLAIM

 There are several reasons to dispute a claim, but it is important to make sure the reasons apply to your specific situation and claim.
 YouTube has sections providing examples where the common reasons for disputing a claim of fair use and public domain are applicable.
 Otherwise, claims should be disputed in the event that you have exclusive rights or have correctly licensed all content present in your video, or the match is incorrect.
 Continued and frequent disputes against correct claims may result in rights holders taking action against your video or channel.

 If after reviewing the resources from YouTube you still believe the claim is invalid and would like to proceed with the dispute, you will have to answer a series of questions and fill out the applicable fields in the dispute form provided by YouTube.
 The Orchard will address your claim accordingly once received.
 Please provide as much information as possible, as it will allow for a more thorough and accurate dispute resolution.
 If you do choose to dispute a claim, we ask for your patience, as reviewing disputes is a time-consuming process.